 - 2 medium-large carrots grated or julienned

-- Optional garnish: 2 tbsp sesame seeds fresh basil, chili peppers
+- Optional garnish: 2 tablespoon sesame seeds fresh basil, chili peppers

 - **Chili Aioli**

-- 1 tsp chili sauce Sriracha or Gochujang
+- 1 teaspoon chili sauce Sriracha or Gochujang

 - In a gallon-sized Ziploc bag, combine soy sauce, brown sugar, chili sauce, garlic and ginger.
 Add steak, zip the bag and rub marinade into meat, fully coating.
 Place in the refrigerator for 1-2 hours.